emile-dg/nova-bot/README.md

 INSTALLATION GUIDE
 ------------------
-...To setup and make the project ready to use, you simply need to download the repo, uncompress it, install all the required libraries in the *requirements.txt* file in the project repo.
+To setup and make the project ready to use, you simply need to download the repo, uncompress it, install all the required libraries in the *requirements.txt* file in the project repo.
 To do so, simply type in the following command using the command prompt on windows.
 *N.B*: A prior basic knowledge of using the command prompt is needed.
 This assumes that python have